 I’m a lifelong resident of North Lincoln, and a graduate of Northeast High School.
-I’m a social worker at Dawes Middle School, a small business owner in Havelock, and your City Councilman for Northeast Lincoln.
+I’m a social worker, a small business owner in Havelock, and your City Councilman for Northeast Lincoln.

 On the City Council, I’ve worked hard to lead us through difficult times as a city.
 I introduced and passed a ban on price gouging in the pandemic, supported the families of first responders who are killed in the line of duty, and have been a strong voice for equality.
 I was proud to introduce and pass a ban on so-called conversion therapy, and reduce regulations on businesses serving working families.
 During a budget crunch, I focused on keeping our libraries open and accessible to all.

 Working families are why I got involved in politics.
 As the son of a single mom, I know what it’s like to struggle to make ends meet.
 At 14, I got my first job at Burger King in Havelock, and learned the value of hard work.
 I’ve put those values into action serving my community.

 As current President for the Lincoln-Lancaster County Board of Health, I work with city and county partners to guide us out of the pandemic and advocate for a healthier Lincoln.

 I have worked as a Social Worker in Lincoln Public Schools (LPS), and founded and currently operate my own private therapy practice.
 Before LPS, I worked at the Child Guidance Center, Bryan Health, and with the Nebraska Children and Families Foundation, where I developed coalitions and strategies to improve Nebraska’s foster care system.